The International Journal of the Platonic Tradition

 The International Journal of the Platonic Tradition is a biannual peer-reviewed open access academic journal of philosophy published by Brill Publishers under the auspices of the International Society for Neoplatonic Studies.
 It was established in 1985 and the editor-in-chief is John F. Finamore (University of Iowa).
+Among the members of the Editorial Board are John Dillon, Gretchen Reydams-Schils, and Anne Sheppard.
 The journal is abstracted and indexed in the Humanities International Index, International Review of Biblical Studies, and Scopus.